Laos flag Laos Beach Holidays

 What British travellers need to know

-Your passport must be valid for at least 6 months after you arrive and have at least 2 blank pages.
+Your passport must be valid for at least 6 months after your arrival date and have at least 2 blank pages to enter Laos.

-You can apply for an e-visa online at least 5 days in advance for entry at major points.
+You can apply online for a single-entry e-visa at least 5 days in advance, or get a single-entry visa on arrival at major airports.

 Good to know:

-You must declare any goods that may be prohibited or subject to tax or duty when entering Laos.
+Declare any goods that may be prohibited or subject to tax or duty when entering or leaving Laos.

 Safety in Laos